plysytsya/conjugator/README.md

 # Conjugator

 A conjugator for spanish verbs.
-You have to provide a Spanish verb and the type of the desired conjugation.
+You have to provide a spanish verb and the type of the desired conjugation.
 The following types are supported:

         'Indicative',